Unitarizing non-relativistic scattering: Abstract

 \section{Abstract}

 Unitarity imposes coupled constraints on elastic and inelastic amplitudes.
 Satisfying them requires resummation of the self-energy contributions from both elastic and inelastic channels.
-Inelastic channels generate anti-Hermitian contributions that can be consistently deduced from the unitarity relation underlying the optical theorem, leading to non-local separable potentials and a compact unitarization scheme in the non-relativistic regime.
-We present two alternative derivations of the anti-Hermitian kernel, from the continuity equation and by integrating out inelastic channels.
-We further extend this framework to treat non-analytic and non-convergent behavior of inelastic amplitudes in the complex momentum plane and to incorporate bound states.
-For non-convergent amplitudes, we demonstrate a simple renormalization procedure in which anti-Hermitian separable potentials necessarily induce Hermitian separable counterterms, yielding finite cross sections consistent with unitarity.
-These results provide a general tool for non-relativistic scattering problems, with clear applications to dark-matter phenomenology.
+Inelastic channels generate anti-Hermitian contributions that can be consistently deduced from the unitarity relation underlying the optical theorem, leading to non-local separable potentials and a compact, unique and complete unitarization scheme in the non-relativistic regime.
+We present two alternative derivations of the anti-Hermitian kernel, from the continuity equation combined with LSZ reduction, and by integrating out inelastic channels.
+We further extend the unitarization framework to treat non-analytic and non-convergent behavior of inelastic amplitudes in the complex momentum plane and to incorporate bound states.
+For non-convergent amplitudes, we demonstrate two renormalization procedures in which anti-Hermitian separable potentials necessarily induce Hermitian separable counterterms, yielding finite cross-sections consistent with unitarity.
+These results provide a general tool for non-relativistic scattering, with clear applications to dark-matter phenomenology.